 The CEA evaluates and implements changes in the curriculum, both graduate and undergraduate.
 Here is more information about the duties and membership of the CEA.

 The curricular review process begins in December.

-Chairs and Administrative Assistants will receive an email at that time with information about procedures as well as links to collaborative Google documents and spreadsheets—be sure to refer to this year's instructions.
+Chairs and Administrative Assistants will receive an email at that time with procedure information as well as links to collaborative Google documents and spreadsheets—be sure to refer to this year's instructions.